 Sid Storey was born in Darfield, South Yorkshire, on Christmas Day, 1919.
 Sid cost only £100 when he was signed for City from Wombwell in May 1947.

 He had the unmistakable physique of a miner; stocky and very strong for his size.
+Maybe his lack of inches prevented him from playing at a higher level.

 After netting vital goals in the FA Cup victories at Blackpool and Bishop Auckland, Sid missed the semi-final against Newcastle at Hillsborough with a back injury which City drew 1-1.
 He did play in the replay when City lost 2-1 at Roker Park, but his injury caused him to miss the last 10 league games of that campaign which harmed the clubís promotion hopes, some thought cost City promotion.